-Fire pits are an excellent way to keep the fun going in your backyard long after dark.
+Adding a DIY fire pit to your backyard is an excellent way to keep the fun going long after dark.

-Instead of an unsightly dirt fire pit, make this new social hub an asset to your yard by building a handsome fire pit.
-It’s easy to do — we’ll show you how!
+Instead of an unsightly dirt fire pit, spend a day making a new statement piece for your yard.
+If you’re wondering how to build a fire pit — we’ll show you how!

 Using whatever barrel-shaped scraps you can find, you can create this all-in-one tin fire pit.
-Tin fire pits are extra safe as they ensure your fire is adequately contained, and are much preferred in areas with wide open plains and active winds.
+Tin fire pits are extra safe as they ensure your fire is adequately contained, and are much preferred in areas with wide open plains and active winds such as El Paso.

 You can spruce up your repurposed tin barrel nicely with some high-heat paint (like Rust-Oleum) and stencils.